DIY Workbench Ideas

 folding bench with hinge - Best Home Gear

-Folding bench in lowered Position
+Folding bench in a lowered Position

 leg block for workbench